Deemed status

+Accreditation and deeming

+Two kinds of organizations can review a health care provider for compliance with the conditions of participation or conditions for coverage: a state-level agency acting on behalf of CMS, or a national accreditation organization such as the Joint Commission.

-When any of these organizations are reviewed, the survey checks quality assurance and not "continuous quality improvement".
-In other words, the process checks for minimal expectations, and not to see whether the facility is actually improving.
+When an organization is reviewed, the survey checks quality assurance rather than continuous quality improvement.
+The process checks for minimal expectations, not whether the facility is improving.

 History

-In 1994 about 5000 hospitals were eligible to receive CMS funding as a result of being reviewed by the Joint Commission.
+In 1994, about 5,000 hospitals were eligible to receive CMS funding as a result of being reviewed by the Joint Commission.

-The Medicare Improvements for Patients and Providers Act of 2008 removed the deemed status of the Joint Commission and directed it to re-apply to CMS to seek continued authority to review hospitals for CfC and CoP.
+The Medicare Improvements for Patients and Providers Act of 2008 removed the deemed status of the Joint Commission and directed it to reapply to CMS to seek continued authority to review hospitals for conditions for coverage and conditions of participation.